 The dynamical dimension of the technigluon operator in the IR limit $\alpha \to \alphaIR$ is therefore

 This corresponds to the rule $4 + \beta'$ found for QCD \cite{CT1,CT2}.

-The same rule holds for a UV fixed point $g_\infty$ or $\alpha_\infty$, which was the context of the original version (\ref{NKN}); the relation $\bm{\beta}'(g_\infty) = \beta'(\alpha_\infty)$ is a consequence of eq.~(\ref{identity}).
+The same rule holds for a UV fixed point $g_\infty$ or $\alpha_\infty$, which was the context of the original version (\ref{NKN}); the relation $\bar{\beta}'(g_\infty) = \beta'(\alpha_\infty)$ is a consequence of Eq.~(\ref{identity}).
 In the UV case, the plus sign in $d_{\hat G^2} = 4 + \beta'$ is crucial \cite{Niels77} because $\beta'$ is negative: scaling corrections have dimension $d_{\hat G^2} < 4$ and so do not upset the leading short-distance behavior of operator product expansions.

-For an IR fixed point, where $\beta' > 0$, such as in chiral-scale perturbation theory or crawling TC, the expansion is at low energies, so the dimension of scale breaking terms can be either $d >4$ due to the trace anomaly or (if there are fermion mass terms) $d_\textrm{mass} <4$.
-The main proviso is to ensure (mass)$^2 \geqslant 0$ for all particles appearing in the expansion.
+For an IR fixed point, where $\beta' > 0$, such as in chiral-scale perturbation theory or crawling TC, the expansion is at low energies, so the dimension of scale-breaking terms can be either $d >4$ due to the trace anomaly or (if there are fermion mass terms) $d_\text{mass} <4$.
+The main proviso is to ensure the condition (mass)$^2 \geqslant 0$ for all particles appearing in the expansion.